Modification

 "Funding" section:

-1. Add the new funding source.
-If you are adding a subcontract, list the prime sponsor, such as NIH.
+2. Add the new funding source.
+If your study includes a subcontract, specify the prime sponsor, such as the NIH.

 Key Study Personnel sections: The PI of the award must be listed as an investigator on the IRB Application, so update sections 3 and 4, if necessary.